 It’s hard to get to retirement age without having been wronged or hurt at some time in our life.
 No matter the infraction, some individuals can forgive easily and move on with their life.
 But there are others of us who continue to hold a grudge.

 Without forgiveness, resentment and/or anger can take over our thoughts at any time when certain triggers bring up the offensive event.
-At the later stage of our life, when we’re attempting to get everything for our passing, we should consider adding forgiveness to that planning list.
+At the later stage of our life, when we’re attempting to get everything ready for our passing, we should consider adding forgiveness to that planning list.

 I spend a good deal of my time trying to educate and inform people about being prepared for their death.
 My focus is usually on making sure financial and personal information is readily available for loved ones.